projectnessie/nessie-demos/binder/README.md

 ## Building binder locally

 ### Prerequisites
-You need to have a python3 installed.
+You need to have a python 3.7+ installed.
 We recommend to use [pyenv](https://github.com/pyenv/pyenv) for managing your python environment(s).

 To build the binder image locally, firstly, you need to install `jupyter-repo2docker` dependency: